Gödel's incompleteness theorems: Generalization and acceptance

 Gödel gave a series of lectures on his theorems at Princeton in 1933–1934 to an audience that included Church, Kleene, and Rosser.
 By this time, Gödel had grasped that the key property his theorems required is that the system must be effective (at the time, the term "general recursive" was used).
-Rosser proved in 1936 that the hypothesis of ω-consistency, which was an integral part of Gödel's original proof, could be replaced by simple consistency, if the Gödel sentence was changed in an appropriate way.
+Rosser proved in 1936 that the hypothesis of ω-consistency, which was an integral part of Gödel's original proof, could be replaced by simple consistency if the Gödel sentence was changed appropriately.
 These developments left the incompleteness theorems in essentially their modern form.

 Gentzen published his consistency proof for first-order arithmetic in 1936.
 Hilbert accepted this proof as "finitary" although (as Gödel's theorem had already shown) it cannot be formalized within the system of arithmetic that is being proved consistent.

 The impact of the incompleteness theorems on Hilbert's program was quickly realized.
 Bernays included a full proof of the incompleteness theorems in the second volume of Grundlagen der Mathematik (1939), along with additional results of Ackermann on the ε-substitution method and Gentzen's consistency proof of arithmetic.
 This was the first full published proof of the second incompleteness theorem.